Written By Liz Eggleston

 “Before students invest their valuable time and money in education, they deserve to know if a school produces the results they seek.
 CIRR does just this, as it brings simplicity, clarity, and integrity to reported outcomes.
-Add in the truth in advertising component, and students of CIRR members schools are able to see data in all forms that can be tried, tested and trusted,” explains Dr. Joseph Kozusko, co-founder of Skills Fund, a student financing platform that facilitated the CIRR before it became an independent non-profit.
+Add in the truth in advertising component, and students of CIRR members schools are able to see data in all forms that can be tried, tested and trusted,” explains Dr. Joseph Kozusko, co-founder of Ascent Funding, a student financing platform that facilitated the CIRR before it became an independent non-profit.

 Students have access to the same data about every CIRR school, including:

 For coding bootcamps that wish to join CIRR (this is encouraged), visit https://cirr.org/join.
 For an updated list of current members, visit http://cirr.org/about.

 Liz Eggleston is co-founder of Course Report, the most complete resource for students choosing a coding bootcamp.

 Everything a beginner needs to know about AI and machine learning!

 Learn how Manual QA Testers use Android Studio on the job!

 How to navigate your new fintech career path!

 Find out why this tech company hires bootcampers from App Academy...

 Learn more about Eleven Fifty Academy's new test prep course!